1. What is mediation?

-First, we recommend that you contact your broker or salesperson who was involved in your real estate transaction since he/she may be able to help you resolve the dispute without mediation.
-In addition, we recommend that you seek legal counsel to determine if mediation is required and the best option for resolving your dispute.
-To begin the mediation process, we highly recommend that you contact the other party to your dispute to make a demand for mediation with our program.
-You may use C.A.R.
-Form DM for this purpose.
-Next, you must complete the Request for Mediation, C.A.R.
-Form RM and follow the steps outlined in section Begin the Process.
+First, we recommend that you seek legal counsel to determine if mediation is required and the best option for resolving your dispute.
+To begin the mediation process, we recommend that you contact the other party to your dispute to let them know you are requesting for mediation with our program and propose which mediator on our panel you would like to use (or propose that we select a mediator on your behalf).
+Next, you must complete and submit the Request for Mediation, available for completion and submission online here or for download and completion in hardcopy here, C.A.R.
+Form RM.

 7. How do I choose a mediator?